colejv/vanguard-workbench/README.md

 12. Generate Stage 2 attack vectors and graph topology.
 13. Verify Stage 2 framework identifiers.
 14. Halt if Stage 2 verification fails.
-15. Run Annex B KCAG analysis.
+15. Run Annex B KCAG analysis, including deterministic structural validation (`validate_kcag`) and a read-only quantitative review.
-16. Run Annex C Bayesian inference.
+16. Run Annex C Bayesian inference, including deterministic one-way sensitivity analysis.
 17. Request human review for Stage 3.
+18. Validate the structured Stage 3 test plan against the real Stage 2 graph, KCAG report, and technique index.
+Halt before the pre-Stage-4 safety gate if it fails.
-18. Run the deterministic pre-Stage-4 safety gate.
+19. Run the deterministic pre-Stage-4 safety gate.
 Halt before Stage 4 is even constructed if it fails.
-19. Request human review for Stage 4 — only reached if the gate above passed.
+20. Request human review for Stage 4 — only reached if the gate above passed.
-20. Run the final defense-in-depth Phase 0 safety-language check.
+21. Run the final defense-in-depth Phase 0 safety-language check.
-21. Preserve the artifacts in the run directory.
+22. Preserve the artifacts in the run directory.

 ### Human-input prompts